ucam-department-of-psychiatry/camcops/docs/source/developer/server_testing.rst

 --database-in-memory  Store the database in memory instead of on disk (SQLite only).
---echo                Log all SQL statements to the default log handler --mysql               Use MySQL instead of the default SQLite --db-name             Test database name (MySQL only, default test_camcops) --db-user             Test database user (MySQL only, default camcops) --db-password         Test database password (MySQL only, default camcops)
+--echo                Log all SQL statements to the default log handler --mysql               Use MySQL instead of the default SQLite --db-url              SQLAlchemy test database URL (MySQL only, default: mysql+mysqldb://camcops:camcops@localhost:3306/test_camcops?charset=utf8

 Some common standard pytest options: